Sam-Tuna/mycobacterium-methylation/README.md

-# mycobacterium-methylation
+# _Mycobacterium_ Methylation
-scripts for methylation analysis on mycobacterium isolates
+Scripts for methylation analysis on _Mycobacterium_ isolates